Under certain circumstances, seemingly decent human beings are capable of horrific things.

-Meanwhile in Congress, renegade Republican Rep. Thomas Massie is pushing what he calls an “Amexit” from the United Nations.
+Meanwhile, in Congress, renegade Republican Rep. Thomas Massie is pushing what he calls an “Amexit” from the United Nations.
 Massie’s American Sovereignty Restoration Act (HR 1205) would allow the U.S. to leave the United Nations and cease sending $8 billion per year in “contributions” to the world body.

 Anti-establishment politics irks elites in central banking and elsewhere who institutionally prefer the status quo.
-But what really worries former Fed chair Alan Greenspan isn’t the upcoming election or any bill in Congress.
+But what worries former Fed chair Alan Greenspan isn’t the upcoming election or any bill in Congress.
 It’s the $19+ trillion national debt and the trillions more in future spending commitments that are already baked into the cake.

 Greenspan: Entitlements Time Bomb “Is What the Election Should Be All About”

 The problem, as Greenspan sees it, is the structure of Social Security, Medicare, and other “mandatory” spending programs.
-Through them, ever growing numbers of people “are entitled to certain expenditures out of the budget without any reference to how it's going to be funded.
-Where the productivity levels are now, we are lucky to get something even close to two percent annual growth rate.
+Through them, ever-growing numbers of people “are entitled to certain expenditures out of the budget without any reference to how it's going to be funded.
+Where the productivity levels are now, we are lucky to get something even close to a two percent annual growth rate.
 That annual growth rate of two percent is not adequate to finance the existing needs.”

 Greenspan’s prognosis: “I don't know how it's going to resolve, but there's going to be a crisis.”

 His pessimism stems from the political reality that elected representatives lack the will to address entitlement spending.
 “Republicans don't want to touch it.
 Democrats don't want to touch it.
-They don't even want to talk about.
+They don't even want to talk about it.
 This is what the election should be all about in the United States.
 You will never hear one word from either side," Greenspan told Bloomberg.

 He is right, of course.
-Even self-described “conservative” Republicans who tout smaller government in principle don’t actually vote for it in practice.
+Even self-described “conservative” Republicans who tout smaller government in principle don’t vote for it in practice.
 Mathematically, they can’t.

 Once you rule out cuts in military and entitlement spending, as most Republicans do, what’s left on the table to cut is small potatoes.
 Going after waste, fraud, and abuse isn’t going to stop the bleeding of red ink as millions of Baby Boomers withdraw from the workforce and expect to collect trillions in unfunded benefits that have been promised to them.

-The good news (if you’re a politician) is that under our monetary system you don’t ever have to cut.
+The good news (if you’re a politician) is that under our monetary system, you don’t ever have to cut.
 You don’t have to ensure that your promises of future benefits can be met with revenues.
 You can be as fiscally irresponsible as the Federal Reserve’s willingness to expand the currency supply permits you to be.
-The Fed stands ready to buy up government bonds in unlimited quantities, making a sovereign default practically impossible and enabling the government to borrow at artificially low interest rates.
+The Fed stands ready to buy up government bonds in unlimited quantities, making a sovereign default practically impossible and enabling the government to borrow at artificially low-interest rates.

 The government debt bubble is a product of the fiat monetary system.
-Under a gold standard, Congress would be limited by what it could actually extract from the people in taxes.
+Under a gold standard, Congress would be limited by what it could extract from the people in taxes.

-Here’s what one of the world’s most famous economists said recently about gold: “If we went back on the gold standard and we adhered to the actual structure of the gold standard as it existed prior to 1913, we'd be fine.
+Here’s what one of the world’s most famous economists said recently about gold: “If we went back on the gold standard and we adhered to the actual structure of the gold standard as it existed before 1913, we'd be fine.
 Remember that the period 1870 to 1913 was one of the most aggressive periods economically that we've had in the United States, and that was a golden period of the gold standard.”

 The self-described “gold bug” economist quoted above is none other than Alan Greenspan!